 Living Coast Discovery Center

 Recently a bunch of friends went to Maui for vacation.
-I couldn’t go because of work but I was way jealous that they were able to swim with sea turtles on a snorkeling expedition.
+I couldn’t go because of work but I was way jealous when they told me that they swimming with sea turtles on a snorkeling expedition.
 It sounded so awesome!

 As it turned out, a week later I was able to go to the Living Coast Discovery Center to view sea turtles myself.
 So ha ha ha!
-Well, actually it was only one turtle and nevermind that it was behind thick, smudged Plexiglas and too bad I was just sitting on a bench instead of swimming next to them in the warm crystal clear Hawaiian waters.
-I guess I need to take back that ha ha ha; however, we did have one thing in common, it WAS a sea turtle and I had never seen one up close before.
+Well, actually it was only one turtle and never mind that it was behind a thick, smudged piece of Plexiglas.
+Also, too bad I was just sitting on a bench instead of swimming next to them in the warm crystal clear Hawaiian waters.
+I guess I need to take back that ha ha ha.
+However, we did have one thing in common, it WAS a sea turtle and I had never seen one up close before.

 The sea turtle as well as many other animals can be seen at the Living Coast Discovery Center in Chula Vista, California.
 The center sits next to the San Diego Bay and is situated on the Sweetwater Marsh National Wildlife Refuge.
 This nonprofit zoo and aquarium is home to many sea animals, birds, snakes, and much more.